saltcute/kasumi-doc/responses/command.md

 `name` must be unique and **without spaces**.
 It will be later used to trigger the command.
 If two or more commands with exact same name was found, the latter one will override the previous one.

-Realistically, we would not want to have two command with exactly same names, would we?
+Realistically, you would not want to have two command with exactly same names, would you?

 :::